rust-lang/book/second-edition/src/ch15-06-reference-cycles.md

 and then a lot of explanation, I'd be fine having this be one big listing if you think that would be better /Carol -->

-In listing 15-21, we're adding a `main` function that uses the definitions from Listing 15-20.
+In listing 15-21, we’re adding a `main` function that uses the definitions from Listing 15-20.
 This code creates a list in `a`, a list in `b` that points to the list in `a`, and then modifies the list in `a` to point to `b`, which creates a reference cycle.
 There are `println!` statements along the way to